Police and Fire Pension Calculator

 • You cannot replace or change devices during the year

-• On your subscription anniversary, all device registrations are cleared
+• On your subscription anniversary, all device registrations are automatically cleared (reset to 0/3)

-• After the reset, you can register 2 new devices for the new year
+• After the reset, you can register 3 new devices for the new year (starting from 0/3)

-Concurrent Devices: 5 devices maximum (designed for union boards with 4 members + payment device cushion)
+Concurrent Devices: 8 devices maximum (designed for union boards with payment device cushion)

 Device Changes: 4 device changes per year